oss-review-toolkit/ort/README.md

 ## Testing

-For running tests and individual test cases from the IDE, the [kotest plugin](https://plugins.jetbrains.com/plugin/14080-kotest) needs to be installed.
-Afterwards tests can be run via the green "Play" icon from the gutter as described above.
+ORT uses [Kotest](https://github.com/kotest/kotest) as the test framework.
+For running tests and individual test cases from the IDE, the [Kotest plugin](https://plugins.jetbrains.com/plugin/14080-kotest) needs to be installed.
+Afterwards, tests can be run via the green "Play" icon from the gutter as described above.

+When running functional tests (for package managers) from the command line, ORT supports the special value "unified" for Kotest's `kotest.assertions.multi-line-diff` system property.
+When set like

+    ./gradlew -Dkotest.assertions.multi-line-diff=unified -p plugins/package-managers funTest

+any failing tests will show the deviation from the expected result in a unified diff format that is compatible with `git apply`.
+If the actual result should be taken as the new expected result, simply copy the diff from the console to the clipboard and run

+* `wl-paste | col -bx | git apply` (Linux with Wayland)
+* `xsel -b | col -bx | git apply` (Linux with X)

+to apply the diff to the local Git working tree (this does not create a commit yet).
+After reviewing the changes, create a commit to accept the new expected result.

 # Related Tools